TomLorenz-WebApplications/Web-Applications_Group_4/README.md

 # Description
 Front-End App development for the module Web Applications.

-## Groupmembers (Classes implemented):
+## Groupmembers:
 * Tom Lorenz
 * Martin Behm

-Division of Work for Assignment 6:
+## Division of Work for Assignment 6:

-Tom Lorenz did work related too Actor & Director + small Additions in the html and Movie.js
+* Tom Lorenz did work related too Actor & Director + small Additions in the html and Movie.js

-Martin Behm took full care of Movie and Movie:Categories.
+* Martin Behm took full care of Movie and Movie:Categories.